Cyber Cultures

 Animation Playground celebrates the fusion of new media arts with popular culture forms such as games, cartoons, and the amusement park.

-Artists: Leon Cmielewski and Josephine Starrs, Maureen Lander and John Fairclough, Martine Corompt and Philip Samartzis, the Lycette Bros.
+Artists: Leon Cmielewski & Josephine Starrs, Maureen Lander & John Fairclough, Martine Corompt & Philip Samartzis, the Lycette Bros.